wanghaisheng/responsive-landing-page-starter/content/blog/en/the-self-taught-developer-relations-engineer.md

 A successful developer advocate will be educated in programming, marketing, business, and public speaking: a fantastic combination of valuable skills in today’s economy.

-Developer relations is still a relatively new field.
+Developer relations is a relatively new field.
 Still, with its becoming popular, we should see more people in leadership positions at different tech companies coming from developer relations because of the unique skills developer advocates possess.

 ## Final Thoughts